Tag

 process.

-section, for example, instructs Skaffold to build a
+The following build section, for example, instructs Skaffold to build a

-Docker image gcr.io/k8s-skaffold/example
+Docker image gcr.io/k8s-skaffold/example with the envTemplate

 tag policy.
-The tag template is {{.IMAGE_NAME}}:{{.FOO}}
+The tag template is {{.IMAGE_NAME}}:{{.FOO}}; when Skaffold

 finishes building the image, it will check the list of available environment

-variables in the system for the variable FOO
+variables in the system for the variable FOO, and use its value to tag the

 image.

-part of the build
+the artifacts part of the build section.

 Example